 - Backpack: Choose a lightweight hiking backpack with a comfortable fit

 - Tent: Invest in a lightweight, reliable tent – must be waterproof

 - Sleeping Bag: Select a sleeping bag that provides adequate warmth for the expected temperatures.
-We have one which can handle 1 degree Celsius lows.
+We have one that can handle 1-degree Celsius lows.

 - Sleeping Mats: lightweight mattresses for sleeping on.

-- Cooking Equipment: Pack a lightweight stove, gas, cookware, cutlery, bowls, plates, cups.
+- Cooking Equipment: Pack a lightweight stove, gas, cookware, cutlery, bowls, plates, and cups.

 - Food and Water: Carry lightweight, nutritious food that can be easily prepared on the trail.
 We brought dehydrated dinners.
 Ensure you have enough water or a reliable water filtration system.

 - Clothing: Bring layers, and choose moisture-wicking, quick-drying fabrics.
 Include a rain jacket, hat, thermals and sturdy hiking boots.